โ† Back to Blog

 A proxy sits in front of the real object, intercepts calls, and adds behavior (caching, logging, access control, lazy loading).
 The caller doesn't know it's talking to a proxy.

-In Java you reimplement every method of the interface, even the ones you don't care about.
 In Go, struct embedding forwards everything automatically.
 You only override what you intercept:

 type DB interface {